Volunteer Health & Safety Guidelines

-- Volunteers that stay all day will need to take a lunch break off Food Bank property due to social distancing and the removal of the tables in the volunteer lounge.
+- Volunteers that stay all day will need to take a lunch break off the Food Bank property.

 - Volunteers should avoid touching their eyes, nose, and mouth with unwashed hands.
 If they do touch their eyes, nose, and mouth, they must wash their hands with soap and water for at least 20 seconds before returning to work.

 - Gloves must be worn while handling “open” products, such as produce.
 If you break a glove while working, please remove it, wash your hands and then replace the glove.